Compliance Property licensing

 Any part of a room where the ceiling height is less than 1.5m is not considered as usable floor space.

-Minimum sleeping room sizes will apply to new mandatory HMO licence applications.
+Minimum sleeping room sizes will apply to new HMO licence applications.
 In due course, all existing licences will also have to comply with these standards.
 Councils can also apply larger room size standards within their borough, but cannot set a standard lower than the above nationwide standards.

 The best way to see the licensing requirements for your area is to go to your local council's website or get in touch with them directly.